-At AVASK we can advise businesses in the Winchester area on business exit strategies.
+At AVASK we can advise businesses in the Southampton area on business exit strategies.
 Here are some thoughts on business succession planning...

 In all successful businesses the issue of succession from the current owner to the next generation inevitably comes up, but all too often business owners wait until the last minute to form a proper succession plan - by which time many options are already closed.

 Once the business has survived the start-up stage, the founder should begin giving consideration to succession, regardless of his or her age.

 A good business succession plan should mean that you can:

 - ensure that control of the business is transferred to the appropriate people according to your wishes

 - ensure that your chosen successors take over the business in a smooth and orderly manner

 - avoid or reduce any tax on the change of ownership

 - continue to provide ongoing and sufficient financial security for you and your family